licky-licky/toji-no-miko-translations/docs/md/docs/Rumored_Urban_Legend_Watching.md

 ## [Railgun - Kofuki: Start]: It's Bizarre\!
 The Human Aradama of Renpu Girls' Academy\!
 **Ruiko:** Shichinosato-san\!
-Is it really true that Renpu Girls' Academy is researching human aradamas behind closed doors\!?
+Is it really true that Renpu Girls' Academy is researching human aradamas behind closed doors\!\?
 **Kofuki:** The hell are you talking about?
 **Ruiko:** It's a rumor I've been hearing from all the toji\!
 **Ruiko:** Since I like learning about urban legends, I thought you toji might have some, so I asked a bunch of people\!